aaltobelli/Genetic-Traveling-Salesman/README.md

 # Genetic-Traveling-Salesman
-Finding sub-optimal solution to the Traveling Salesman optimization problem through a Genetic Algorithm
+Finding sub-optimal solutions to the Traveling Salesman optimization problem through a Genetic Algorithm